Exploring Hilbert-Space Fragmentation on a Superconducting Processor

 We then average the late-time imbalance over a time window from $600$ to $800$ ns, which is plotted against $\gamma$ and $n_{\text{DW}}$ in Fig.~\ref{fig2}(d) and (e), respectively.
 On the one hand, the late-time imbalance for all initial states exhibits a clear upward trend as $\gamma$ increases.
 On the other hand, we observe a monotonic decrease in the late-time imbalance as $n_{\text{DW}}$ decreases.
 For initial states with smaller $n_{\text{DW}}$, the late-time imbalance displays a quicker rise as $\gamma$ increases.
 By selecting initial states with identical quantum numbers and energy, the above experimental results demonstrate the initial-state dependent dynamics concerning domain wall numbers in Stark systems, which is a significant feature of HSF and weak breakdown of ergodicity.

-\textit{Comparison with disordered systems.}--- According to the ETH, a fully delocalized regime exists in the disordered interacting systems with weak disorder, where the choice of the initial state is of no significance at long times~\cite{Hauschild2016,Prasad2022}.
+\textit{Comparison with weakly disordered systems.}--- According to the ETH, a fully delocalized regime exists in the disordered interacting systems with weak disorder, where the choice of the initial state is of no significance at long times~\cite{Hauschild2016,Prasad2022}.
 However, in terms of the ETH in its strong sense, numerical evidence has been put forward for the absence of an ETH-MBL transition in Stark systems due to HSF~\cite{Doggen2021}.
 The question of whether HSF will lead to distinctions between Stark systems and disordered systems is a crucial aspect to explore.
-Here, we focus on Hamiltonian [Eq.~(\ref{Ham1})] with the gradients $\gamma=0.5$ and $1$, and the disorder strengths $W=1.5$ and $3$.
-For these parameters, $\langle r \rangle$ remains close to $0.531$, often viewed as a signature of ergodicity (see Supplementary Materials).
+Here, we focus on Hamiltonian [Eq.~(\ref{Ham1})] with the gradient $\gamma=1$, and the disorder strengths $W=3$.
+For these parameters, $\langle r \rangle$ remains close to $0.531$, often viewed as a signature of ergodicity~\cite{supp}.
+In other word, we focus on systems with weak Stark and disordered potentials, which exhibit ETH-like level statistics.